openrails/openrails/Source/Documentation/Manual/features-rollingstock.rst

 automatically calculate the dimensions of rolling stock based on the shape file used.
 Enter ``ORTSAutoSize`` in the Wagon section of an engine or wagon to allow OR to determine the width, height, and length of the rolling stock based on the dimensions of the main shape file, ignoring any values entered manually in the MSTS Size parameter.
-Note that this process is not aware of any :ref:`shape descriptor overrides <features-shape-manipulation>` so any changes made to the shape there will not be reflected in the automatically calculated size.

 ``ORTSAutoSize`` accepts 3 (optional) arguments, default units in meters, corresponding to offsets from the shape's width, height, and length respectively.
 For example, ``ORTSAutoSize ( 0.1m, -0.2m, -0.18m )``